IBM/Ansible-OpenShift-Provisioning/README.md

 * getocp = download of OCP installer and http server configuration
 * haproxy = configuration of haproxy on bastion kvm guest
 * httpconf = configuration of httpd server on bastion kvm guest
-* kvmhost = tasks to apply to KVM host for OCP cluster
+* kvm_host = tasks to apply to KVM host for OCP cluster
+* kvm_prep = tasks from the first set of kvm plays
+* create_nodes = tasks from the second set of kvm plays
 * localhost = for tasks that apply to the local machine running Ansible
 * firewall = for tasks related to firewall settings
 * selinux = for tasks related to SELinux settings